MyIDis12138/Liv_Y3S2_Notes/Y3S2_notes/Multi-agent system - COMP310.md

 - **Cooperative Distributed Problem Solving:** studies how a loosely coupled network of problem solvers can work together to solve problems that are beyond their individual capabilities.
 - **Coherence**: how well the MA system behaves as a unit along some dimension of evaluation
 - **Coordination**: managing inter-dependencies between the activities of agents, coordination relationships between activities could be either positive or negative
 - Contract Net:
   - **Recognition**: an agent recognises it has a problem it wants help with
   - **Announcement**: the agent with the task sends out an announcement of the task which includes a specification of the task to be achieved
   - **Bidding**:  Agents that receive the task announcement decide for themselves whether they wish to bid for the task.
-  - **Awarding & Expediting**:  communicated to agents that submitted a bid, The successful contractor then expedites the task, May involve another contract net
+  - **Awarding **: The agent that sent task announcement must choose between bids and decide who to “award the contract” to
+  - **Expediting**:  The agent that won the contract now needs to achieve the task and return the results to the agent with the original task
 - Bid decision:
   - Contractor $i$ receives an announcement of task specification $ts$, which is for a set of tasks $\tau (ts)$ , the cost to $i$ to carry out is $c_i^t(\tau)$
   - The **marginal cost** of carrying out $\tau$ will be: